The Bankrate promise

 So a year with a low increase – or none at all – may really hurt Social Security recipients.

 Why a COLA increase is so important

 How big a difference can 2.4 percent inflation make?
 Let’s say you retire today at age 62 with a $2,000 monthly benefit.
 With inflation at 2.4 percent, you’d need a monthly benefit of $2,658 to maintain your purchasing power when you hit 74 years old.
 Another 10 years and you’d need $3,370 each month to have the same purchasing power as when you first retired.
-So at age 84 without a COLA, your money wouldn’t go anywhere close to as far as it did when you first started receiving benefits.
+So at age 84 without a COLA, your money wouldn’t go nearly as far as it did when you first started receiving benefits.

 Stashing money in a high-yielding certificate of deposit or a savings account is one way to help beat inflation.
 But it’s useful to have a diversified portfolio of investments that can grow over time and potentially earn more, helping you grow your purchasing power.

 While inflation was relatively tame in the 2010s, it’s been much higher in 2021 and 2022.
 There have even been times—such as in the 1970s when legislation was enacted to provide COLAs—when inflation was in the double digits.
 For people living on a fixed income, the COLA is a critical safety net.